-In the right part we have the additional predicates introduced by the Secure Tropos framework.
-When an actor has the capabilities to fulfill a service, he provides it.
-The intuition is that provides(a, s) holds if actor a provides service s.
 The predicate wants(a, s) holds if actor a has the objective of fulfilling service s.
 The predicate owns(a, s) holds if actor a owns service s.
 The owner of a service has full authority concerning access and usage of his services, and he can also delegate this authority to other actors.
-The predicate trust_exec(a, b, s) (resp. trust_perm(a, b, s) holds is actor a trusts that actor b is able to fulfill (resp. uses correctly) service s where a is called truster and b trustee.
-The predicate $\operatorname{distrust_exec}(a, b, s)$ (resp. $\operatorname{distrust_perm}(a, b, s)$) holds is actor a distrust actor b for service s.
-The intuition is that monitoring (a, b, s) holds if actor a monitors actor b on service s.
-The intuition is that trust_mon(a, b, s) holds if actor a trust actor b for monitoring service s.
-The predicate $del_perm(idC, a, b, s)$ holds if actor a delegates to actor b the permission on service s.
+The predicate trust\exec(a, b, s) (resp. trust\perm(a, b, s)) holds is actor a trusts that actor b is able to fulfill (resp. uses correctly) service s where a is called truster and b trustee.
+The predicate distrust\exec(a, b, s) (resp. distrust\perm(a, b, s)) holds is actor a distrusts actor b for service s.
+The intuition is that monitoring(a, b, s) holds if actor a monitors actor b on service s.
+The intuition is that trust\mon(a, b, s) holds if actor a trust actor b for monitoring service s.
+The predicate del\perm(idC, a, b, s) holds if actor a delegates to actor b the permission on service s.
 The actor a is called the delegater; the actor b is called the delegatee; idC is the certificate identifier.
-The predicate $del{-exec}(a, b, s)$ holds if actor a delegates to actor b the execution of service s.
+The predicate del\exec(a, b, s) holds if actor a delegates to actor b the execution of service s.

 Once the requirements engineer has drawn up the model (i.e. the extensional predicates) we are ready for the formal analysis.
 To derive the right conclusions from an intuitive model, we need to complete the model using axioms for the intensional predicates.
 Axioms are rules of the form $L:-L_1 \wedge ... \wedge L_n$ where L, called head, is a positive literal and $L_1, ..., L_n$ are literals and they are called body.
-Intuitively, if $L_1, ..., L_n$ are true in the model then L must be true in
+Intuitively, if $L_1, ..., L_n$ are true in the model then L must be true in the model.
+We use the notation $\{L\}:-L_1, \ldots, L_n$ to indicate that if $L_1, \ldots, L_n$ are true then L may be true.
+Essentially, L will be added to the model only if some constraints demand its inclusion.
+This construction can be captured with a simple encoding in logic programs.
+Notice also that when a relation uses variables of type Actor the relation can apply to both social and individual levels, but separately.